Finding References to Add to RefWorks

 - Using the Export References feature:

 - Select Share > Export references to export references from the project.

-- Navigate to the My Projects page to change the project to the one where the references should be imported.
+- Navigate to the project into which the references should be imported.

 - Select Add > Import to import the references.

-- Select the name of the project to which you want to add references.
-This project becomes the current project.
+- From the Project Menu, select the project to which you want to move the references.

-- When searching in a database and using the Export to RefWorks feature or the RefWorks Citation Manager you can select the project that you want to use.
+- When searching in a database and using the Export to RefWorks feature and in RefWorks Citation Manager you can select the project that you want to use.